 Winter in Portugal is vastly different to spending time here during the peak summer months.
 For some, however, winter is when the country’s slow pace-of-life and mild climate is in the most perfect alignment.

 The first thing to remember is that there’s more to Portugal than the Algarve.
 Obviously, the weather can differ significantly between Albufeira and Porto, which is some 327 miles further north.
 Truly warm winter days are not impossible, but are less likely, as you head further north.
 Inland central Portugal experiences extremes of temperature and can see frost and snow in the depths of winter.
 However, for those further south, winter days where the temperature peaks around 20 degrees Celsius are not unusual.
+Take a look at some properties in the south here.

-If you’re about to buy in Portugal, help yourself get the best deal possible with our guide How to Negotiate Abroad.
+If you’re about to buy in Portugal, help yourself get the best deal possible with our guide, How to Negotiate Abroad.

 Although Portugal is widely seen as a “hot country,” it would be naive to assume there’s no winter.
-It’s usually short and relatively mild, but it can get bitingly cold, even in the Algarve.
+It’s usually short and relatively mild, but it can get chilly, even in the Algarve.
 This is a reality that causes many Portuguese people to remark that Portugal is not a hot country, but a “cold country with hot sun.”
 There is certainly some truth to this.
 However, compared to places like the UK, Portugal in winter can still feel like heaven.

 Winter in Portugal: the best bits